What is the difference between a car air conditioning regas and a service?

 Car air conditioning service

-All car manufacturers recommend that the air conditioning systems in their products undergo regular inspections and servicing in order to ensure reliable and consistent performance.
+All car manufacturers recommend that the air conditioning systems undergo regular inspections and servicing in order to ensure reliable and consistent performance.

 In all cases where vehicles are covered by warranty conditions, the manufacturer specifies very specific checks and procedures that must be carried out/completed to maintain the warranty.